geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 No, but I would imagine.
 I would imagine marker is the primitive you want, and your width is just planting two markers, something like that.

 ##### **Geohot** [[00:25:11](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1511)]
 How is this stuff done now?
-Do we have like a start and an end, or do we have...
+Do we have like a start and an end, or do we have..
 Oh, we don't have this.

 ##### **Chenyu** [[00:25:17](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1517)]
 I just print.